Company setup

 Most of it, but not all.
 The residency steps require physical presence in the UAE — entry on the entry permit, the medical, the biometric capture, and Emirates ID issuance.
 Banks also commonly require an in-person signing meeting from the primary signatory, which is normally scheduled to follow the Emirates ID issuance in the same in-country window.

-Do I need to choose a freezone before talking to you?
+Do I need to choose a free zone before talking to you?

 What slows setups down most often?